You can find my music videos on my Youtube Channel on youtube.com/herdianmohammad

-Herdian Mohammad also known as HerdiOflo aka OFLO was born in Jakarta, Indonesia on February 28, 1980 approx 6:00 am.
-He spent 7 years of his life in Cijantung II, Jakarta Timur, where in 1987 he and his family flew to the Midwest to follow his father on continuing his father’s further education.
+Herdian Mohammad also known as HerdiOflo also known as OFLO was born in Jakarta, Indonesia on February 28, 1980 approx 6:00 am.
+He spent 7 years of his life in Cijantung II, Jakarta Timur, Indonesia where in 1987 he and his family flew to the Midwest of the United States of America to follow his family and father on continuing his father’s further education.

-Living in the Midwest, he grew the love of the sport of basketball as well as the love of the culture of Hip Hop.
-His writing skills as well as his love of the sport of basketball pushed him to exceed the limits and chase after his childhood dreams of playing basketball and becoming a Hip Hop Emcee as a true profession.
+Living in the Midwest, he grew the love of basketball the culture of Hip Hop, mainly Rap music.
+His writing skills as well as his love of the sport of basketball pushed him to exceed the limits and chase after his childhood dreams of playing basketball and becoming a Hip Hop Emcee/Rapper as a true profession.

-After returning to Jakarta in 1998, he first captivated one of his dreams where he inked a multi-year contract with a local semi-pro basketball team of Indonesia Muda Texmaco competing in the so-called KOBATAMA back then (as it was called the Indonesian Basketball League (IBL) and currenttly now called the National Basketball Leauge (NBL)).
+After returning to Jakarta, Indonesia in 1998, he first captivated one of his dreams where he inked a multi-year contract with a local semi-pro basketball team of Indonesia Muda Texmaco competing in the so-called KOBATAMA back then (as it was called the Indonesian Basketball League (IBL), then the National Basketball Leauge (NBL) and now back to the IBL).
 He has been featured in numerous magazines (Hai, Pertama, Gadis, etc), Sports Tabloid Media (Bola,Go,www.basketindonesia,etc.), Radios (Prambors, MTV sky, ARDAN, Radio Palembang,etc.), Television (RCTI, SCTV, Global-TV,etc.) as he has been visible in the National Basketball podium of National competition.
 His skills on the court dazzled fans nation wide of his versatile dribbling skills as well as his off-the court friendly attitude which gave him the respect he deserved.
 He grew his fan base at an enormous speed when he was selected in the 2002 Indonesian NUVO KOBATAMA All-star team as well as being elected as the first Professional Indonesian Basketball player to join the dazzling & entertaining team of “Freestyle Basketball Indonesia”, “Freestylers”.

 HerdiOflo, being a familiar name in the local Hip Hop scene of Hip hop Indonesia, is one of the most anticipated, labeled,”BALLER-EMCEE turned CORPORATE-SCHOLAR”, to release his music and sounds in the growing genre of Hip Hop in the local Indonesian Music Industry.